Algebraic models of cyclic $k$-gonal curves: The algebraic descriptions of in terms of : case tame

 \subsection{A computational remark}

 The following result, which will be frequently used for computations of curves and automorphisms, allows us to simplify the determination of the integers $l_{j}$ in \eqref{curva}.
 In the case that $k=p$ is a prime integer, this was obtained in \cite[Lemma 7.4.]{Wootton1}, whose proof used the theory of Fuchsian groups.
-Our argument is algebraic, so it can be carry out to any algebraically closed field.
+As our arguments are algebraic, they can be used for curves defined over any algebraically closed field of any characteristic as long $k$ is relatively prime to the characteristic (in the positive characteristic situation).